 The Building Regulations are intended to ensure the Health and Safety of people in and around all types of buildings.
 Anyone wanting to carry out building work must ensure that it is to built in accordance with these regulations.
 However, the Building Regulations do not apply to certain buildings, including conservatories, porches, carports and detached garages.

-If you would like to receive confirmation that your building will be exempt, please complete and send our Exempt Buildings e-form at the bottom of this page.
+If you would like to receive confirmation that your building will be exempt, please complete and send our Exempt Buildings online form

 A Building Regulation application is not necessary for: